19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (d) the authority responsible for the assessment and payment of —

-(i) the income which a self-employed woman is entitled to claim under section 9, 12A or 22; or
+(i) the income which a self-employed woman is entitled to claim under section 9, 10A or 12A;

+(ii) the income which a self-employed person is entitled to claim under section 12B; and

-(ii) the reimbursement which an employer is entitled to claim under section 10, 12A or 22;
+(iii) the reimbursement which an employer is entitled to claim under section 10, 10A, 12A or 12C;

+[28/2008 wef 31/10/2008]

 (e) the registers and records to be maintained for the purposes of Part III and the forms and contents thereof; and

 (f) the prescribing of anything that may be prescribed under this Act.

+(2A) Without prejudice to the generality of subsection (1), the Minister may make regulations to provide for Part III and any regulations made under this section to apply, with such modifications as may be specified, to any part-time employee or class of part-time employees.

+[28/2008 wef 31/10/2008]

 (3) Any regulations made under this section may provide that any act or omission in contravention of any regulation shall be an offence and may provide for the imposition of penalties for such offence not exceeding a fine of $20,000 or imprisonment for a term not exceeding 12 months or both.